Stability properties of some particle filters: Setting

-In applications there typically will be some degree of model mis-specification; perhaps the data generating process $\left(X_{n},Y_{n}\right)$ is not distributed according to (\ref{eq:HMM}) with this particular $\mu$, $f$ and $g$, or perhaps $\left(Y_{n}\right)$ are not the observations from an HMM at all (for ease of presentation we purposefully avoid giving a name to a {}``true'' distribution for $\left(Y_{n}\right)$).
-Never-the-less, as $\left(y_{0},y_{1},\ldots\right)$ arrive our aim is to compute, or well-approximate $\left(\pi_{n}\right)$ and $\left(Z_{n}\right)$ as per (\ref{eq:filtering_recursion})-(\ref{eq:Z_recusion}) with some $\mu$, $f$ and $g$ of our choosing.
+In applications there typically will be some degree of model mis-specification; perhaps the data generating process $ (X_{n},Y_{n} )$ is not distributed according to (\ref{eqHMM}) with this particular $\mu$, $f$ and $g$, or perhaps $ (Y_{n} )$ are not the observations from an HMM at all [for ease of presentation we purposefully avoid giving a name to a ``true'' distribution for $ (Y_{n} )$].
+Nevertheless, as $ (y_{0},y_{1},\ldots)$ arrive our aim is to compute, or well-approximate $ (\pi_{n} )$ and $ (Z_{n} )$ as per (\ref{eqfilteringrecursion})--(\ref{eqZrecusion}) with some $\mu$, $f$ and $g$ of our choosing.

-HMM's are simple and yet flexible models which have found countless applications.
-However, under choices of $\mu$, $f$ and $g$ which are desirable in many practical situations, $\left(\pi_{n}\right)$ and $\left(Z_{n}\right)$ are not available in closed form.
+HMMs are simple and yet flexible models which have found countless applications.
+However, under choices of $\mu$, $f$ and $g$ which are desirable in many practical situations, $ (\pi_{n} )$ and $ (Z_{n} )$ are not available in closed form.